JiayiDai/REKD/README.md

 # Rationale Extraction with Knowledge Distillation (REKD)

-This repository contains the official code implementation for **Learn from A Rationalist: Distilling Intermediate Interpretable Rationales**.
+This repository contains the official code implementation for **Learn from A Rationalist: Distilling Intermediate Interpretable Rationales** to appear on ICML 2026.

 *(Note: Reference and specific paper details will be added when the paper gets published online.)*